Anish97/HighwayDriving/README.md

 The main Path Planning algorithm corresponds to the file https://github.com/Anish97/HighwayDriving/blob/master/src/main.cpp

+## Prediction

+For avoiding collision, we need to predict the position of the traffic vehicles at the instant the ego vehicle completes the trajectory already planned.
+So, we calculate the speed of each traffic vehicle using the data from Perception module and multiply with the time duration of the planned trajectory of the ego vehicle, and simply add it to the position of traffic vehicle to get its future position.

+This method can be made more accurate by measuring the acceleration of each vehicle but we keep it simple in this project.

 ## Behaviour Planning

 There are 5 states designed for the Path Planning problem.